 As Grote told Techcrunch, “After pizza, this technology could be used for a wide range of foods.
 The company has mastered the technology around dough, which is a real challenge.
 So it would make sense to expand into other baked goods, potentially.”

-Jordan French, BeeHex CEO, told The Spoon that he thinks the commercial and novelty market for 3D food printing is much further along than the consumer market.
+Jordan French, BeeHex CMO, told The Spoon that he thinks the commercial and novelty market for 3D food printing is much further along than the consumer market.
 Kids restaurants, fairs and festivals make lots of sense for a food printer from BeeHex.

 Unlike traditional 3D printers that use additive manufacturing and materials like powders, the BeeHex system uses pneumatic systems to dispense ingredients.